cfallin/boolean_expression/README.md

 [![Build Status](https://travis-ci.org/cfallin/boolean_expression.svg?branch=master)](https://travis-ci.org/cfallin/boolean_expression)

-This crate provides for the manipulation and evaluation of Boolean expressions and Binary Decision Diagrams (BDDs), and the construction of BDDs from Boolean expressions.
-It also has a very simple Boolean expression simplifier, though this simplifier does not find minterms (i.e., cancel redundant terms), so should not be considered complete.
-This crate may eventually be expanded with more elaborate simplifiers.
+This crate provides for the manipulation and evaluation of Boolean expressions and Binary Decision Diagrams (BDDs), the construction of BDDs from Boolean expressions, and the construction of Boolean expressions from BDDs (via a simple cubelist-based minimization algorithm).
+It also has a very simple identity-based Boolean expression simplifier, though the cubelist-based minimizer is more effective.

 `boolean_expression` is Copyright (c) 2016 by Chris Fallin &lt;cfallin@c1f.net&gt;
 and is released under the MIT license.
 See `LICENSE` for details.